KhaledAMRS/KhaledAMRS/README.md

 <h1 align="center">Hello folks 🙌 </h1>
 <h4>
-<p>My name is Khaled Ramadan and I'm a software testing enthusiast 🤓<br>
+<p>My name is Khaled Ramadan, I'm a software testing enthusiast 🤓<br>
 I would like to share with you a guide to my github repositories<br>
 </h4>